cloudflare/cloudflare-docs/products/dns/src/content/manage-dns-records/reference/dns-record-types.md

     - Start with a letter and end with a letter or digit
     - Only contain letters, digits, or hyphens (underscores allowed but discouraged)
 - **IPv4/IPv6 address**: Your origin web server address (cannot be a [Cloudflare IP](https://www.cloudflare.com/ips))
-- **TTL**: Time to live, which controls how often the record needs to be revalidated.
+- **TTL**: Time to live, which controls how long DNS resolvers should cache a response before revalidating it.
     - If the **Proxy Status** is **Proxied**, this value defaults to **Auto**, which is 300 seconds.
     - If the **Proxy Status** is **DNS Only**, you can customize the value.
 - **Proxy status**: For more details, refer to [Proxied DNS records](../proxied-dns-records).